top of page

 Mattering

-Individuals need to feel that their contributions are seen, valued, and respected, and that they matter even in the big change.
+Individuals need to feel that their contributions are seen, valued, and respected, and that they matter in the bigger scheme of things.

 When organizations intentionally strengthen Meaning, Mastery, Membership, and Mattering, resistance often transforms into engagement.